wechaty/webwx-app-tracker/README.md

 # Case Study

-I have a webwxApp.js which was saved on May, about 5 months ago before I setup this tracker.
+I have a webwxApp.js which was saved on May 2016, about 5 months ago before I setup this tracker.

-1. After I finished this tracker, I got a diff on webwxApp between version Nov to May, you can see, there's not much change at the past half year:
+1. After I finished this tracker, I got a diff on webwxApp between version May to Nov, you can see, there's no much change at the past half year:

   https://github.com/wechaty/webwx-app-tracker/commit/ab292418e2651ec7e2630da156b3c18f0dca26fd

-2. However there has a new little bug been introduced, it's a typo of `API_webwxsendmsgvedio`:
+2. However there was a new little bug introduced in, it's a typo of `API_webwxsendmsgvedio`:

   https://github.com/wechaty/webwx-app-tracker/commit/ab292418e2651ec7e2630da156b3c18f0dca26fd#diff-80c9da80c8ca080b37c6c49864880646R3300